A Guide to Shaving Your Head with Acne

 The Shaving Process

-You can now begin shaving.
-Always use a clean and sharp razor, whether manual or electric and the right shaving technique.
 Be gentle on your scalp when shaving, don't apply too much pressure, use light strokes, and shave with the grain to avoid making your acne worse.
 If you have particularly inflamed acne, skip over them rather than risk cutting them open.

-Post Shave
+Post Shave Care

-How to Prevent Acne When Shaving
+How to Prevent Scalp Acne When Shaving

-Razor bumps occur when hair follicles become inflamed after shaving due to ingrown hairs.
-They appear as red, irritated spots, which can be mistaken for acne.
+- Razor bumps occur when hair follicles become inflamed after shaving because of ingrown hairs.
+They appear as red, irritated spots, which are not acne but look a lot like it.
 Preventing razor bumps or ingrown hair requires a different strategy.
 Read our guide on how to get rid of razor bumps for more information.

-You may also be dealing with scalp folliculitis, which is not acne but looks a lot like it.
-It has a distinct red ring around the bumps, which may lead to pus-filled blisters that break open and crust over.
+- You may also be dealing with scalp folliculitis, which is not acne but looks a lot like it.
+It has a distinct red ring around the bumps, which may lead to pus-filled blisters that can break open and crust over.

 Keep Your Scalp Clean

-You should add a cleanser to your grooming kit as part of your scalp care for acne.
-Freebird has a detoxifying scalp cleanser specifically designed for baldies.
-CeraVe's Acne Foaming Cream Cleanser with 4% benzoyl peroxide is popular among users with acne-prone skin, along with Nivea's Sensitive Post Shave Balm.
+Add a cleanser to your grooming kit as part of your scalp care for acne.
+Freebird has a detoxifying scalp cleanser designed for baldies.

 Use an Electric Shaver

 Replace blades regularly based on your manufacturer's recommendations or when you start feeling a drop in performance from your electric shaver.
-If you're using a disposable razor, don't be tempted to use it again to save on costs.
-There's a reason why it's called a "disposable" razor.

 Shave with the Grain